-Drama in French in one long act by René-Daniel Dubois premiered at Théâtre de Quat'Sous, Montreal, November 13, 1985, directed by Daniel Roussel with set and costumes by Michel Crête and lights by Claude Accolas.
-Featured Lothaire Bluteau, Guy Thauvette, Robert Lalonde and André Thérien.
-Toured world-wide.
-Published by Leméac.
-Also produced in London's West End.
-Revived at Théâtre du Rideau Vert in 1987 with Guy Nadon and Marc Béland, directed by the author.
-Also produced as a film in 1992 directed by Jean Beaudin and starring Roy Dupuis and Jacques Godin.
-Translated into English under the same title by Linda Gaboriau.
-Revived in November, 2000, at Espace Go, directed by the author.
+Drama in French in one long act by René-Daniel Dubois that premiered at Théâtre de Quat'Sous, Montreal, November 13, 1985, directed by Daniel Roussel, with set and costumes by Michel Crête and lights by Claude Accolas.
+The premiere featured Lothaire Bluteau, Guy Thauvette, Robert Lalonde and André Thérien.
+It subsequently toured world-wide, and produced in London's West End.
+In 1987, it was revived at Théâtre du Rideau Vert with Guy Nadon and Marc Béland, directed by the author.
+It was again revived in November, 2000, at Espace Go, directed by the author.
+Being At Home With Claude was produced as a film in 1992 directed by Jean Beaudin and starring Roy Dupuis and Jacques Godin.
+The play was translated into English under the same title by Linda Gaboriau.

 The time of the play is 1967 - during Expo.
 This chamber piece which, significantly, takes place in a judge's office, sets out to answer the question, "Can you kill when you love too much?"
-A simple yet highly theatrical work which has a male prostitute brutally interrogated about the murder which he says he committed.
+It is a simple yet highly theatrical work which has a male prostitute brutally interrogated about the murder which he says he committed.
 In a long, moving monologue we learn that the hustler's identity was entwined with the man he killed...and loved.
-Erotic in an utterly troubling way.
+The play is erotic in an utterly troubling way.

 Critical and popular reaction was exceptionally positive.
 Said Robert Lévesque of Le Devoir, "[Dubois] proves...that he is not only the most aesthetic of our theatrical writers - which makes his genius equal to Michel Tremblay's - but in a different sense, that he is also the most visceral of our dramatic poets."